-Jonah Finn Amor is a beautiful, strong, and happy little man.
-He came into this world on June 5, 2016 with a fully formed mohawk.
-During his first year of life, Jonah developed a deep love for music, his mommies, his big sister, and all of his people, including Elmo and friends.
+Jonah Finn Amor was a beautiful, strong, and happy little man.
+He came into this world in June of 2016 with a fully formed mohawk.
+During his first year of life, Jonah developed a deep love for music, his mommies, his big sister, and all his people, including Elmo and friends.
 He became famous for his hair and his dancing skills.
 In between dance parties, he loved to walk his doggy, play ball, make phone calls, suck his binky, eat pancakes with syrup, and drink “ilk.”
 By his second year of life, he was learning how to do pull ups and push-ups, hula hoop, ride trikes and scooters, karaoke, show good manners, and speak Portuguese.

 Brain tumors are the leading cause of cancer death in childhood.
 One of the reasons these children face high mortality rates is that preclinical research aimed specifically at pediatric brain tumors has not generated sufficient advances that have translated into robust clinical benefits.
 Furthermore, for cancers such as ETMR, the extreme rarity of these diagnoses is an impediment to research investment in targeted therapies due to lack of incentive for commercial development.

 Jonah is the fighting spirit of every beautiful child whose young life has been altered, challenged and threatened by this cancer.
 We are the parents, families, friends, teachers, nurses, providers, doctors and scientists who will never stop fighting at their side.
 Here, we give more than love and hope and prayers.
 Here, we offer generous support to fund dedicated and ground-breaking research in ETMR and other rare brain tumors of early childhood.
 Here we foster change in discovery strategies and new directions, and we celebrate every advancement towards a cure.
 We are The Jonah Finn Foundation.